-About Energy Foundation China
+About Energy Foundation

 Successful candidates will have a proven track record of designing, planning, and implementing process improvement initiatives, along with a collaborative approach to problem-solving and process design.
 Project management skills, including a demonstrated ability to develop and implement complex projects, are essential.

 The ideal candidate is someone who leads through influence and thrives in an autonomous role in a cross-cultural environment, bringing emotional maturity and cultural sensitivity to skillfully navigate ambiguity and uncertainty to achieve positive outcomes.
-Given the remote nature of the relationships, this individual will need to highly skilled at time management and managing expectations in order to be successful across time zones.
+Given the remote nature of the relationships, this individual will need to be highly skilled at time management and managing expectations in order to be successful across time zones.